wp-plugins/sexybookmarks/readme.txt

 == Changelog ==
+= 3.2.4 =
+* Complete re-write to increase efficiency and speed

 = 3.2.3.1 =
 * Small bug fix for short URLs when cURL not enabled
 * Removed Fleck as it no longer exists